sunnegisel/sunnegisel/README.md

-  pedophillia and sensitive topics, etc + i ABSOLUTELY hate neuvifuri/arlefuri, zhongxiao, k*eluc, rerflins/or any rerir ships, varhen. if you ship these and you're a friend of mine, idgaf, just don't talk to me about these (or even try
+  pedophillia and sensitive topics, etc + i ABSOLUTELY hate neuvifuri/arlefuri, zhongxiao, k*eluc, rerflins/or any rerir ships aside from the canon, and varhen. if you ship these and you're a friend of mine, idgaf, just don't talk to me about these (or even try